ev1stensberg/techblog/src/posts/17-performance.md

 excerpt_separator: <!--more-->
 ---

-When shifting one of our applications towards Client Side Rendering from Server Side, performance became important.
-With Server Side Rendering, there was no thought around how the user percieved our application, as the browser wasn't rendering content on the fly, our server did.
+When  shifting one of our applications towards client-side rendering from server-side, performance became important.
+With server-side rendering, there was no thought around how the user percieved our application.

-Since then, we have moved towards a Client Side approach to make user experience better.
+Since then, we have moved towards a client-side approach to make user experience better.
 The stack is now using ReactJS, Laravel and VueJS.
-The mixture between a Server Side Library and two Client Side Libraries, made it reasonable to think that the application had opportunities to improve.
+The mixture between a server-side library and two client-side libraries, made it reasonable to think that the application had opportunities to improve.

 When developing applications, many developers think that performance is a field of its own.
 It certainly is, and the majority of the time a developer spends on performance isn't necessarily around making optimizations.
 That being said, some of the optimizations we had were already in reach.
 Libraries themselves had embedded production settings.